Penn State

 • No audio will be accepted.

-• All slides are reviewed by the Communications Office.
-We can’t publish slides if they contain: copyright violations, profane or derogatory language, sexually explicit material, or other inappropriate content.
+• All signs are reviewed by the Communications Office.
+We won't publish signs if they contain: copyright violations, profane or derogatory language, sexually explicit material, or other inappropriate content.